danmullins88/project-blog/_posts/2018-05-01-sample-post.md

 ---
-title: This is my fifth post
+title: This is my sixth post
 ---

 I have further tried to debug the processing.js files in sublime.
 I managed to get the canavas, audio, and a circle on the webpage, however, I don't think I will have enough time to complete this file for our presentations.
 So I am planning to begin from scratch and make a visualizer that meets my goals.